-At Frenchmans the snorkeling off the beach is exceptional, perhaps the best on Tortola.
+At Frenchmans the snorkelling off the beach will be interesting and pleasurable.
 Discover the underwater world that surrounds our peninsula and its reef.
 The crystal waters are a fisheries protected zone and are home to an array of underwater life.

 Our regulation tennis court is the perfect spot for a private lesson or game.
 Racquets and balls are available at the front desk.
 Private tennis lessons are available with advance notice.